subiki/scarfage/.github/ISSUE_TEMPLATE.md

 What was the URL that gave an error?

-Approximately what time did the error occur?
+Approximately what time did the error occur (please include time zone)?